SummerHOHOHO/Giraffe/Giraffe/demo/README.md

 This demo is to show how Giraffe work which departed into two version for different platforms!
 It is simple only with a structure of three servers and three clients, however more servers or clients can be generated manually if necessary.
 Before running server or client, configurations need to be set firstly.
-Configure files are in Giraffe_conf folder, they are  client_conf.ini for client and Giraffe_conf.ini MemberShip_conf.ini for server.
+Configure files are in <tt>Giraffe_conf<tt> folder, they are  <tt>client_conf.ini<tt> for client and <tt>Giraffe_conf.ini<tt> <tt>MemberShip_conf.ini<tt>
+for server.
 The followings show detail settings of each configure file!

 Server Configurations:
 ---------------
-Giraffe_conf.ini:
+##Giraffe_conf.ini##:
 	local-tcp-server-port/local-udp-server-port: server application service tcp/udp
 	giraffe-lease-interval: timeout interval for client (microsecond)
 	giraffe-mode: CLUSTER/SINGLE, 'SINGLE' means that only one server provides service while 'CLUSTER' means several servers provide service
 	giraffe-paxos-sync-interval: the period time for servers contact with each other(microsecond), smaller than giraffe-lease-interval
 	giraffe-workers: the number of servers in the cluster
 	giraffe-id: server identification which is used to distinguish from the others paxos-tcp-port/paxos-udp-port: port for paxos protocol of cluster

 	e.g :
 		local-tcp-server = 40032